 Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 A GP partner was the lead for safeguarding.
 The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
-Staff demonstrated
+Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
+GPs, nurses and health care assistants were trained to children's safeguarding level 3.

-- they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
-Both GPs and nurses were trained to children's safeguarding level 3. - The practice operated a password system for those considered to be at risk of abuse, for example domestic violence, which required the password to be quoted before staff entered into any conversation or interaction with the caller. - A notice in the waiting room advised patients that chaperones were available if required.
+- A notice in the waiting room advised patients that chaperones were available if required.
 All staff who had agreed to act as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-A nurse practitioner was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
-There was an infection control protocol in place and staff had received up to date training.
+A GP was the infection control lead who liaised with the local infection prevention teams to keep up to date with best practice.
+There was an infection control protocol in place and staff had received up to date training which was delivered by the nurse practitioner who acted as the liaison and kept up to date with best practice.
 Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
 Processes were in place for handling repeat prescriptions which included the review of high risk medicines.
 The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
 Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-One of the nurse practitioners had qualified as an Independent Prescriber and could therefore prescribe medicines for specific clinical conditions.
+The nurse practitioners had qualified as independent prescribers.
 They received mentorship and support from the medical staff for this extended role.
-Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line
+Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
+Health Care Assistants did not administer vaccines and medicines. - We reviewed six personnel files of and found appropriate recruitment checks had been undertaken prior to employment.
+For example, proof of identification, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.